open-tale/open-tale.github.io/_docs/04-perks.md

 #### Sharp Shooter

-If the character and the enemies are *perfectly* aligned, attacking more than 1 target at the same time can be done without applying the Disadvantage or Inferiority roll modifier.
+The character becomes able to attack more than 1 target at the same time without applying Disadvantage or Inferiority roll modifiers.

 #### True Sight